philippkeller/blog-random-howtos/source/_posts/Tutorial-Django-on-Appengine-using-Google-Cloud-SQL.md

 # Requirements

 *   Python 2.7\.
 If you can&rsquo;t use 2.7 for any reason, no worries.
-[Here are the adaptions](http://howto.pui.ch/post/39406024646/tutorial-django-on-appengine-using-google-cloud-sql) you need to make for this tutorial to work
+[Here are the adaptions](http://howto.philippkeller.com/2013/01/01/Tutorial-Django-on-Appengine-using-Google-Cloud-SQL-Adaptations-for-Python-2-5/) you need to make for this tutorial to work
 *   OS X or Linux.
 I&rsquo;m on OS X 10.8.2, I marked the steps that are OS X specific.
 For Linux users it&rsquo;s most probably very easy to adapt those.
 For Windows you certainly need to do some bigger adaptations.
-*   MySQL and its python bindings (for local development): [detailed instructions for OS X here](http://howto.pui.ch/post/39213978701/how-to-install-mysql-and-python-bindings-on-os-x)
+*   MySQL and its python bindings (for local development)

 ## What about Django &lt; 1.4?